 Schedule the assessment at a time when it’s convenient for you or a trusted family member to be home.
 Plan to accompany your assessor during the visit unless explicitly told not to.
 Most assessors are happy to answer questions and explain what they’re doing as they go.

 What a Professional Assessment Entails

 - Interior Leaks.
 In a visual assessment, the auditor basically repeats the draft-finding portion of the DIY audit from the inside of the house.
-During a more thorough assessment, the auditor often conducts a blower door test, which uses a high-powered fan to depressurize the interior of the house and force exterior air through draft points, providing a whole-house picture of heat loss due to leakage.
+During a more thorough assessment, the auditor often conducts a blower door test, which uses a high-powered fan to depressurize the house’s interior and force exterior air through draft points, providing a whole-house picture of heat loss due to leakage.
 During the blower door test, the auditor precisely measures leaks using tools such as infrared cameras that can pinpoint leak-related temperature changes, manometers that measure leak-related pressure changes, and smoke generators that identify leaks using thin smoke streams (similar to the DIY incense stick approach).

 - Insulation.
-The assessor visually inspects insulation in all human-accessible areas of the house, and may replicate the power outlet probe test as well.
-In a more thorough assessment, the assessor uses a moisture meter to detect efficiency-sapping moisture buildup in the attic and basement, along with thermal imaging equipment to detect thin or nonexistent insulation in living-floor walls.
+The assessor visually inspects insulation in all human-accessible areas of the house and may replicate the power outlet probe test as well.
+In a more thorough assessment, the assessor uses a moisture meter to detect efficiency-sapping moisture buildup in the attic and basement along with thermal imaging equipment to detect thin or nonexistent insulation in living-floor walls.

 - Ducts.
 Auditors inspect ductwork in all human-accessible areas of the house, checking for tight seals and proper insulation.
 In areas that aren’t easily accessible, they rely on thermal imagers to see through walls and ceilings.